RegionsAmericas European Union India

-Jochai Ben-Avie’s career has been centered at the intersection of technology and human rights, as a leader in global policy and advocacy as well as a funder.
-He currently serves as a consultant advising some of the largest foundations working on internet policy, and is a World Economic Forum Global Shaper.
-He is a member of the Board of Directors of Code for Science & Society and the Co-Chair of a new initiative being incubated at the World Economic Forum focused on connecting the unconnected.
+Jochai Ben-Avie’s career has been centered at the intersection of technology and human rights, as a leader in global policy, advocacy, and philanthropy.
+He is the Co-Founder and CEO of Connect Humanity which supports, catalyzes, and scales solutions to bring meaningful internet access to all.
+He also serves as a consultant advising some of the largest foundations working on internet policy, and is a Nonresident Fellow at the Atlantic Council, a Truman National Security Fellow, a World Economic Forum Global Shaper, and a Board Member of Code for Science & Society.

 Jochai was previously Mozilla’s Head of International Public Policy and lead of the Firefox maker’s open source funding arm, the Mozilla Open Source Support Program (MOSS).
 During his time at Mozilla, he scaled the policy team from a solely US focus to a global presence active in shaping legislation across six continents to build a better internet.
 Under his leadership, the MOSS program grew from a side-of-desk, opportunistic fund to a fully professionalized grants program that played a direct role in broadening access, increasing security, and empowering users of open source technology worldwide.